The Story of Two Famous love letters

 We all change over time.
 Life changes us and we begin to lose the beauty of our youth.
 But true love endures through youth and old age; and it can remain constant no matter what changes the loved one undergoes.”

 So what has this to do with handwriting?

-Take a look at this letter written by Elizabeth Taylor in 1949 at the age of 17 when she was engaged to William Pawley Jr, the son of a wealthy American ambassador.
+In 1949 Elizabeth Taylor, the famous actress became engaged at the age of 17 to William Pawley Junior, the son of a wealthy American ambassador.

 Her t-bars show a lot of vigour and persistence – she was emphatic about her commitment and was not prepared to give him up without a fight.

 So you see, the emotion in a love letter stays alive even if the letter goes yellow with age – as we see in the following love letter by the rather exotic Mexican artist

 Frida Kahlo was an amazing woman who defeated enormous odds but remained positive and upbeat despite having to put up with a great deal of physical trauma.

 Following is an excerpt from Maria Popova’s wonderful blog at www.brainpickings.org

 “At a young age, she contracted polio, which left her right leg underdeveloped — an imperfection she’d later come to disguise with her famous colorful skirts.
 A decade later, as one of only thirty-five female students at Mexico’s prestigious Preparatoria school, she was in a serious traffic accident